Pavan-Kamthane/landing-page/README.md

 - **Contact:** A call-to-action box encouraging users to sign up for free to access features.
 - **Footer:** A footer with copyright information and a link to the landing page.

-The project's HTML structure and CSS styling work together to create an engaging and functional landing page.
-The use of flexbox and responsive design ensures the page looks great on various devices.
-The provided code is a result of completing The Odin Project's curriculum and serves as an example of web development skills learned through the course.

 ## Usage